WPCF Admin Building Expansion Project

 Project Goals

-• Operator's Office — A dedicated workspace with capacity for nine individual desks
+• Operator's Office — A "bullpen" style workspace with capacity for nine individual desks

-• Conference Room & Break Room — Restored as separate, dedicated spaces
+• Conference Room & Break Room — Both will be restored as separate spaces for their proper and intended functions

-• Secure Equipment Rooms — Dedicated, secured rooms for control system and network equipment, all behind security doors pre-configured for a future card-lock access system
+• Secure Equipment Rooms — Dedicated rooms will be created for sensitive control systems and network equipment, in accordance with cybersecurity standards for utilities, all behind security doors pre-configured for a future card-lock access system

 Project Timeline